Placeholder

 The Queen Collective

-, now in its fourth year, is a program developed in partnership with Procter & Gamble, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios.
-It accelerates gender and racial equality behind the camera by opening doors for the next generation of multicultural women directors through mentorship, production support, and distribution opportunities.
-Six new films will be released starting in the fall of 2022.
-Our filmmakers are: Imani Dennison, Luchina Fisher, Contessa Gayles, Idil Ibrahim, Vashni Korin, and Jenn Shaw.
+is a program developed in partnership with Procter & Gamble, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios.
+It helps to create opportunities for the next generation of multicultural directors to tell more inclusive stories through mentorship, production support, and distribution opportunities.

 – Queen Latifah